blakeanneberg/hugo_blakeanneberg.com/content/posts/Animal_Game.md

 3. Locations to "visit" are specific to animals.
 4. Have a "Plant" game... play as a tree?

-So while the goal of this new project is a streatch, it could be a wild ride.
+So while the goal of this new project is a stretch, it could be a wild ride.